 Daniel McGowan is a convicted terrorist.
 That means we can't sympathize with him, right?
 Not so fast, says filmmaker Marshall Curry.
 His documentary, "If A Tree Falls," paints an intimate portrait of the man who used arson as political protest with the Earth Liberation Front, a group the FBI considers America's number one domestic terrorist threat.

 Other Stories on KUOW Presents, Thursday, April 4:

 Eric Whitacre is as close as a choral composer can be to a superstar.
 He sees lots of fan videos on YouTube of people singing his songs.
 That got him wondering.
 What would happen if he got all those people singing together, at the same time, on the Internet?
 This is how Eric Whitacre created the world’s largest virtual choir.

-More stories from KUOW Presents, Wednesday, February 27:
+More stories on KUOW Presents, Wednesday, April 3:

 Skulls are potent symbols of death, life and danger, and they also can tell a fascinating story about natural history.
 Ross Reynolds talks with writer Simon Winchester about his new book about skulls and a man that obsessively collects them.